a-void/pro-git/branching.md

 ```
 git checkout -b new_branch origin/old_branch      // creates a local 'new_branch' based on remote 'old_branch'
+--- OR ---
+git checkout old_branch                           // creates a local 'old_branch' based on remote 'old_branch'
 git push -u origin new_branch                     // pushes the newly created local 'new_branch' to remote origin and sets up to track it

 ```
 ----------------------------------------------------------------------------------------------
 ##### Merging remote branch into local:

-Currently working on local branch 'feature_1' that was branched off from remote 'dev' branch.
+Currently working on local branch 'feature-1' that was branched off from remote 'dev' branch.
-Made some commits to local branch 'feature_1'.
+Made some commits to local branch 'feature-1'.
 Now 'dev' branch has been updated.
-Need to pull latest 'dev' updates onto local 'feature_1' branch.
+Need to pull latest 'dev' updates onto local 'feature-1' branch.

 ```
 git checkout feature_1  // make sure youre in the local 'feature_1' branch